chalsun/datasciencecoursera/README.md

 ## This is a markdown file
 ===================

-Repo for coursera data science cladd
+Repo for coursera data science class